farcasterxyz/docs/docs/learn/architecture/contracts.md

 # Contracts

 A user's Farcaster account is managed and secured onchain using a series of contracts.
-THey are deployed on OP Mainnet and there are three primary contracts:
+They are deployed on OP Mainnet and there are three primary contracts:

 - **Id Registry** - creates new accounts
 - **Storage Registry** - rents storage to accounts